wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-custom-domain-name-portal.md

 This example demonstrates creating an A record for the root domain.
 If you wish to create a wildcard entry to cover all subdomains, you would enter '__*__' as the subdomain.

 >[AZURE.WARNING]
 >IP addresses in Azure are dynamic by default.
-You will probably want to use a [reserved IP <!-- deleted by customization address](..\virtual-network\virtual-networks-reserved-public-ip.md) --><!-- keep by customization: begin --> address](/documentation/articles/virtual-networks-reserved-public-ip) <!-- keep by customization: end --> to ensure that your IP address does not change.
+You will probably want to use a [reserved IP address](/documentation/articles/virtual-networks-reserved-public-ip) to ensure that your IP address does not change.

 ## Next steps